RA341/gouda/readme.md

 Downloads the sample [docker-compose.yml](install/docker-compose.yml), you will need to setup your download client correctly

-* On linux:
+* On Linux:
     ```bash
     curl -sSL https://raw.githubusercontent.com/RA341/gouda/refs/heads/release/install/install.sh | bash -s -- docker
     ```

-* On windows
+* On Windows
     ```powershell
     & ([scriptblock]::Create((Invoke-RestMethod 'https://raw.githubusercontent.com/RA341/gouda/refs/heads/main/install/install.ps1'))) 'docker'
     ```

 ### Docs
-For configuration options, usage examples, and detailed explanations, refer to the [docs](https://gouda.dumbapps.org).
+For configuration options, usage examples, and detailed explanations, refer to the [docs](https://gouda.radn.dev).

 ## How it Works

-* When you download something from myanonmouse, You use the gouda button (from the [extension](parmesan)) instead of the download button.
+* When you download something from myanonmouse, you use the gouda button (from the [extension](parmesan)) instead of the download button.

-* The extension then sends the book, author, series info and the category, to gouda.
+* The extension then sends the book, author, series info, and the category to Gouda.

-* gouda then downloads the torrent file, sends it to the download client.
+* Gouda then downloads the torrent file, sends it to the download client.

-* gouda will continue to monitor downloads until,
+* Gouda will continue to monitor downloads until,
-    * Its complete
+    * It's complete
-        * then [hardlinks](#storage-setup-guide) to save storage space, to the location you specify while setting up gouda.
+        * then [hardlinks](#storage-setup-guide) to save storage space, to the location you specify while setting up Gouda.
     * It fails
-        * if it takes to long (default limit is 15 minutes, this can be changed).
+        * if it takes too long (default limit is 15 minutes, this can be changed).
-        * Or there was an issue hardlinking, (e.g. the file path already exists).
+        * Or there was an issue hardlinking (e.g. the file path already exists).
-        * In either case, gouda will not do anything (only display an error), the original downloaded file will remain untouched (if it successfully downloaded)
+        * In either case, Gouda will not do anything (only display an error), the original downloaded file will remain untouched (if it successfully downloaded)

 ## Help and suggestions

 If you need help, encounter a bug, or want a new feature

-open an issue or start a discussion here https://github.com/RA341/gouda/discussions
+Open an issue or start a discussion here https://github.com/RA341/gouda/discussions

 ## License